sunpy/sunraster/docs/introduction.rst

 An Introduction to ``sunraster``
 ================================

-``Sunraster`` is a free, open-source, SunPy-affiliated package that provides the tools to manipulate and visualize slit spectrograph data using the Python programming language.
+``sunraster`` is a free, open-source, SunPy-affiliated package that provides tools to manipulate and visualize slit spectrograph data using the Python programming language.
 The ``sunraster`` classes link observations with various forms of supporting data including: measurement uncertainties; units; a data mask to mark pixels with